Domain Registration and DNS Migration with Amazon Route 53 - Registrar Transfers and Zone Configuration

 Hosted Zone Design and DNSSEC

 Public hosted zones respond to DNS queries from the internet, while private hosted zones respond only to queries from within designated VPCs.
 A common pattern is to manage a domain like internal.example.com in a private hosted zone for service-to-service communication within a VPC using domain names.
+Private hosted zones support cross-account VPC associations, enabling unified internal DNS management in multi-account environments.
 DNSSEC adds digital signatures to DNS responses to detect tampering.
 In Route 53, signing keys are managed with KMS customer-managed keys, and DNSSEC signing can be enabled from the console.
 After enabling it, you register a DS record with the parent zone (the TLD registry) to complete the chain of trust.
+When enabling DNSSEC, it is recommended to first reduce all record TTLs, then enable signing, so you can quickly roll back if issues arise.
 To broaden your knowledge of network design, specialized books on Amazon can be a helpful resource.

 Route 53 Pricing

-Domain registration is charged annually per TLD: .com is $13, .net is $11, and .jp is $99.
-Hosted zones cost $0.50 per zone per month, and DNS queries are $0.40 per million for the first 1 billion queries per month.
+Domain registration is charged annually per TLD: .com is 3, .net is 1, and .jp is 9.
+Hosted zones cost bash.50 per zone per month, and DNS queries are bash.40 per million for the first 1 billion queries per month.
 Queries to alias records are free, reducing costs when routing to CloudFront or ALB.
-DNSSEC signing incurs no additional charge, but the KMS key costs $1 per month.
-Health checks cost $0.50 per check per month for AWS endpoints or $0.75 for non-AWS endpoints.
+DNSSEC signing incurs no additional charge, but the KMS key costs per month.
+Health checks cost bash.50 per check per month for AWS endpoints or bash.75 for non-AWS endpoints.
+Sharing the same hosted zone NS records across multiple domains can save on zone fees.

 Summary